-To celebrate Inland Hospital’s 75th anniversary, our annual Fall Pops Concert on Friday, October 5 at the Waterville Opera House will offer an exciting new collection of talented musicians this year.
+To celebrate Northern Health Inland Hospital’s 75th anniversary, the annual Fall Pops Concert on Friday, October 5 at the Waterville Opera House will offer an exciting new collection of talented musicians this year.

 Included are guest conductor Eric Thomas from Colby College, The Colby Symphony Orchestra, mezzo-soprano Kate Aldrich, tenor David Myers Jr., and pianist Steven Pane.
 Other performers scheduled to perform include Eric Christopher Perry and the Colby College Chorale, the Colby-Kennebec Choral Society, and teachers and students from Lawrence, Messalonskee, Skowhegan, Waterville, and Winslow schools.